nerc-project/nerc-docs/docs/other-tools/kubernetes/kubeadm/HA-clusters-with-kubeadm.md

 The output consists of 3 major tasks:

-1. Setup `kubeconfig` using on current master node:
+A. Setup `kubeconfig` using on current master node:
 As you are running as `root` user so you need to run the following command:

 ```sh
 export KUBECONFIG=/etc/kubernetes/admin.conf
 ```

+!!!warning "Warning"
+    Kubeadm signs the certificate in the admin.conf to have `Subject: O = system:masters, CN = kubernetes-admin. system:masters` is a break-glass, super user group that bypasses the authorization layer (e.g. RBAC).
+Do not share the admin.conf file with anyone and instead grant users custom permissions by generating them a kubeconfig file using the `kubeadm kubeconfig user` command.

-2. Setup a new control plane (master) i.e. `master2` by running following command on **master2** node:
+B. Setup a new control plane (master) i.e. `master2` by running following command on **master2** node:

 ```sh